 Topic Interface

+Issue #17302: Implement Java5 Closeable interface

 The Topic interface adds only a single operation to the set of those it inherits from its TopicDescription and DomainEntity super-types: an accessor for the inconsistent topic status.
 Topic—like all TopicDescriptions, and like DataReader and DataWriter—is a generic interface with a type parameter that identifies the type of the data with which it is associated.
 Although Topic provides no type-specific operations, its type parameter preserves type safety from Topic creation (actually all the way from type registration) through data publication and/or subscription.
+TopicDescription interface extends java.io.Closeable to support specific new language constructs (e.g., Java try-with-resources) for dealing with this interface.

 ContentFilteredTopic and MultiTopic Interfaces